dabeaz/curio/docs/reference.rst

    Sleep for a specified number of seconds.
 If the number of seconds is 0, the kernel merely switches to the next task (if any).

-If a coroutine needs to obtain a reference to the currently running task, use the following:
+If a coroutine needs to obtain a reference to its enclosing ``Task`` instance, use the following:

 .. asyncfunction:: current_task()